jodersky/codename/README.md

 `sbt nativeLink`.
 Version information is derived from git, with initial "v" dropped (e.g. the tag v1.2.3 represents version 1.2.3).

+## Examples

+- `codename "A a n"`:

+  >very windy yaw

+  >awful patchy zero

+  >henceforth catchy graphite

+  >nonethless furious aleph

+  >otherwise jumpy route

+- `codename "a-n"`

+  >mellow-gazelle

+  >united-five

+  >optuse-joke

+- `codename "A a n a a n n"`

+  >approximately inherent omicron fabulous zillion unit set

+## Contributing

+Contributions are welcome, especially new words!
+It's hard to describe what words should be included, but the rule of thumb is to use words that generally have a low frequency in English text (although not necessarily archaic), and that sound interesting when said out loud.

 ## Usage
 Refer to the help message of the utility (`codename --help`) for an authoritative answer.